markope/crossbarwww/website/crossbario/iotcookbook/Raspberry-Pi-Speech-Synthesis.md

 scp speechsynth_adapter.py pi@<IP of your Pi>:~/
 ```

-and then start it, passing the URL of Crossbar.io and the realm to connect to
+and then start it, passing the URL of Crossbar.io and the realm to connect to, e.g.

 ```console
 python speechsynth_adapter.py --router 'ws://192.168.1.134:8080/ws' --realm 'iot_cookbook'